History, Mission, Vision

 Ohio University students are encouraged to participate in research, and physical therapy faculty frequently include students in their work.
 The school maintains labs for research in biomaterials, motor control, muscle mechanics and integrative muscle physiology where faculty and students alike can explore areas of interest.

-The Division of Physical Therapy will be a distinctive program preparing expert movement specialists equipped with the capacity to transform clinical practice to meet local and global societal needs in the evolving health care environment.
+The Division of Physical Therapy will be distinctive in preparing expert movement specialists equipped with the capacity to transform clinical practice to meet local and global societal needs in the evolving health care environment.

 Adopted in 1/2019

-- Prepares students with knowledge and skills required for entry level practice
+- Prepares students with the knowledge and skills required for entry-level practice

 - Maintains clinical partnerships with healthcare facilities that provide opportunities for advanced clinical practice